Tooth Extractions Near Huber Heights, OH

 Same-day extractions may be possible depending on your case and our schedule.
 If not, we’ll manage pain and plan the next step.

-Clean And Calm Environment
+A Caring, Calm Environment

 Aftercare Basics (Quick)